Empowering

 Suicide is now the leading cause of death among U.S. youth aged 13–14, and the second leading cause for ages 15–24.

-Teens encounter approx. one ad every 10 seconds while scrolling— about 420 ads per hour—while 95% of preschool apps include some form of advertising.
+Teens encounter approx. one ad every 10 seconds while scrolling— about 420 ads/hr—plus 95% of preschool apps include ads.

 1 in 3 teen girls have been approached online by an adult requesting nudes, and among girls aged 9–12, 1 in 6 report sexual interactions with adults.